DragonBlame/tpf-dragons-edition/WABBAJACK.md

 If you have any questions following these instructions, something doesn't allow you to finish the setup (but before that you have actually checked you have all the requirements for the add-on) or if you find a typo or any other mistake in the documentation, feel free to report in [TPF Discord server](https://discord.gg/tpf)'s _#tpf-de-wabbajack-support_ channel or [Wabbajack Discord server](https://discord.gg/wabbajack)'s
 #tpf-dragons-edition-support channel.
-If you have experienced a bug during your walkthrough, jump in [*Bugs*](DOCUMENTATION.md#bugs) section first.
+If you have experienced a bug during your walkthrough, jump in [*Reporting Bugs*](BUGS.md) section first.

-If you want to learn more about what the add-on offers and what actually many of the mods do, check [Gameplay Guide](DOCUMENTATION.md#gameplay-guide).
+If you want to learn more about what the add-on offers and what actually many of the mods do, check [Gameplay Guide](GAMEPLAY.md).

 If you would like to make any recommendations after looking into what the add-on has to offer or to give me an advice, please use _Posts_ feature on Nexus or use _#tpf-de-feedback_ on TPF's Discord server.
 Suggestions on how to improve the documentation are also welcome on GitHub.
 Before asking additional questions be sure to check the gameplay guide mentioned before and the _Questions & Answers_ section on Nexus.

-If you want to learn more about the ENB we are using, drop [here](DOCUMENTATION.md#enb).
 > If the ENB isn't for you and you want to change it, disable _Silent Horizons ENB Addon - Solar Cleaner_ in the _Exteriors_ section of the add-on (by clicking on a rectangle with a check-mark right next to the name of the mod on the left side of MO2).
 Then delete add-on's _enbseries_ folder, _enblocal.ini_ and _enbseries.ini_ files from the add-ons' _Stock Game_ folder and replace with the ones from your desired ENB.
 Also just want to warn you that your key bindings are going to be different that the ones, which were in the add-on at the beginning.
 Feel free to use the instructions mentioned before to change them back.